Kaduna market bomb targeted Nigeria's Buhari

 Buhari was the main opposition party contender against President Goodluck Jonathan in the 2011 elections.

-Next to Musa lay the charred jeep his father was travelling in.
+Next to Musa lay the charred jeep his father was traveling in.
 Earlier, a suicide bomber targeting a moderate Muslim cleric killed at least 32 of the cleric’s congregation on a busy commercial road.

-(Reporting by Garba Muhammed; Writing by Tim Cocks; Editing by Sonya Hepinstall)
+Reporting by Garba Muhammed; Writing by Tim Cocks; Editing by Sonya Hepinstall